birostris/PelletsPi/README.md

 * The förråd-light will turn red when there is an alarm from the storage, i.e. low level of pellets.
 * The panna-light will turn red when there is an alarm from the boiler.
 * The av/på-light will be green or off depending on the boilder on/off state.

+Website is in swedish using Europe/Stockholm timezone

-Charting is done using highcharts.
+Charting is done using Highcharts.
+Moment is used for handling times and timezones.